MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/controls-by-function.md

 The XAML UI framework for Windows provides an extensive library of controls that support UI development.
 Some of these controls have a visual representation; others function as the containers for other controls or content, such as images and media.

-You can see many of the Windows UI controls in action by downloading the [**XAML UI Basics sample**](http://go.microsoft.com/fwlink/p/?LinkId=619992).
+You can see many of the Windows UI controls in action by downloading the [XAML UI Basics sample](http://go.microsoft.com/fwlink/p/?LinkId=619992).

 Here's a list by function of the common XAML controls you can use in your app.